-The changes from the original FNC did not affect the basic mechanism; that remained the same gas-operated rotating bolt type.
+The original FNC changes did not affect the basic mechanism; that remained the same gas-operated rotating bolt type.
 But the three-round burst mechanism was removed, leaving only the choice of single shots or automatic fire at 650 rounds per minute.

-The greatest changes were strengthening parts such as the butt, bolt, extractor, handguard, gas block, cocking handle, selector switch, and sling swivels.
+The most remarkable changes were strengthening parts such as the butt, bolt, extractor, handguard, gas block, cocking handle, selector switch, and sling swivels.
 The cocking handle and trigger guard were enlarged so that they could be operated easily by a man wearing heavy gloves, and the handguard was increased in size for the same reason.
-Further, the detachable box magazines were modified to be interchangeable with the M16 rifle STANAG magazines.
+Further, designers modified the detachable box magazines to be interchangeable with the M16 rifle STANAG magazines.

 The sights are a simple two-position flip with apertures for 250 and 400-meter ranges, and the front sight is hooded to reduce reflection.
 Optical and electro-optical sights can, of course, be fitted.
 The surface finish is for a gun of this type; the metal is first sand-blasted, then Parkerised, and finally has a coat of dark green enamel baked on.

-The Ak 5 is the Swedish licensed produced version of the FN FNC.
-Along with its other variants, all respectively have a cyclic rate of fire of around 650–700 rounds per minute (RPM).
+It is the Swedish licensed produced version of the FN FNC.
+Along with its other variants, all have a cyclic rate of fire of around 650–700 rounds per minute (RPM).
 The variants produced so far are:

 - CGA5C2 – a prototype model during the evaluation and development of the AK 5